dmoisset/notebook/understanding-pep-622.md

 An important question and required discussion (that's not present on the PEP, but probably should be if it was titled "Algebraic Types for Python") is "how do we map the CS concept to the existing language?".

+The first approach could be define a separate type hierarchy for algebraic types without touching the existing types, so you have two separate worlds.
+Python has done that at least twice: namedtuples (which fail with some porperties of algebraic types but are a good approximation) and dataclasses.
+But that doesn't help you if your data is not stored in namedtuples or dataclasses.
+So the question the PEP tries to answer is "how we make *everything else* an algebraic type, or at least make it a duck that quacks like an algebraic type.

 In CS, a value of an algebraic type consists of a symbolic identifier (sometimes called "tags" or "labels" or "constructors") and a typed tuple of values.
 The structure of the tuple is determined by the label (I'm not intending this article to be explanatory, but if you check the list example [in wikipedia](https://en.wikipedia.org/wiki/Algebraic_data_type), `Nil` and `Cons` are the labels, nil is associated to a 0-tuple, and `Cons` to a 2 tuple with a value and a list).
 Some people have mentioned a natural duality between label and type indicators in a polymorphic OO language.
 In fact dynamic languages like Python are sometimes considered by theorists to have a single main algebraic type (in the static sense) which is a union of values, each using the runtime class as its label.
 So this is actually a good fit.
 It also explains the reasoning by the authors: "we're doing a lot of `if ìsinstance()` calls" --> "we're actually selecting labels from algebraic types" --> "this code looks ugly because python doesn't have algebraic types and we're hand-compiling algebraic pattern matching each time".
 So there's a more or less obvious label, which is the `__class__` attribute of an object (it would be interesting to explore if somethign else could make sense)

 The second part of mapping algebraic types to Python is how do we map the "tuple" part.
 CS classic theory uses a tuple, but for pragmatic reasons, many other languages allows adding names to elements.
 These are called records in Haskell for example and structs in Rust.
 In Python we'd normally use either a namedtuple, or a modern dict (order matters) with string keys.
 And actually if your Python class follows a algebraic data type, the arguments for its constructor should actually correspond with this structure.